Cashflow: Managing your invoicing to get paid faster

 Invoice on time

 It goes without saying that the longer you take to invoice, the longer it will take for you to be paid.
-Invoice as soon as you can and look to complete any work as quickly as possible.
+Invoice as soon as you can and aim to complete any work as quickly as possible.
 Electronic invoicing - or indeed invoicing through accounting software - is the fastest way of invoicing.
 It ensures minimal effort and error in set up as it creates automatic records, and also means invoices can be sent quicker as well.

 Set out clear and timely payment terms